-FamilyShift™is a 5 day rigorous program designed and facilitated by the Ivey Business School, for individuals who are positioned to take-over their family business or could be the recipient of a significant transition of family wealth.
+FamilyShift™ is a 5 day rigorous program designed and facilitated by the Ivey Business School, for individuals positioned to take a leading role in senior management, governance or ownership of their family business.
 Through a rich mix of case studies, break out groups, interactions with family business leaders/professionals and coaching sessions, participants will be exposed to a specific menu of concepts, learnings and ideas designed to enhance their overall abilities to make a successful transition.

 Join us for one of our upcoming sessions.